Dishant15/react-datetime-range-super-picker/README.md

 # react-datetime-range-super-picker

-> React date, time, date range, calender, clock i.e. all in one picker
+###### React date, time, date-time range, calender, clock and even month i.e. all in one picker !!

+###### This is a _super_ picker due to how it handles date-time props for each components.
+This component permenantly solves the time handling issue where you get certain format of Date as an input and you have to return completely different format after user edit.
+Not to forget it does it while looking extremely cool !

+###### There are lot of Date Range pickers but most of them do not handle _Date-TIME_ Range picking

 [![NPM](https://img.shields.io/npm/v/react-datetime-range-super-picker.svg)](https://www.npmjs.com/package/react-datetime-range-super-picker) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 ## Install

+Install using npm simply (If you can just get that long name right...)

 ```bash
 npm install --save react-datetime-range-super-picker